 - Costs associated with changing nursing homes or caregivers

 Money awarded to pay for medical bills and related costs are known as compensatory damages.
 Some nursing home lawsuits may also award extra money to punish the care providers for harming residents (punitive damages).

 Besides awarding compensation, nursing home abuse lawsuits hold facilities responsible for harming residents.

 Nursing home abuse lawsuits can expose:

 - Breaches in the standard of care that led to injuries/wrongful death

 - Negligent hiring of employees or insufficient staffing

 - Negligent supervision

-First, a lawsuit against a nursing home must prove three elements:
+A lawsuit against a nursing home must prove that:

 - The nursing home was in a legal contract to provide care